An upper bound for the size of the ideal class monoid: Introduction

 \item By \cite{Ma18}, the set of isomorphism classes of abelian varieties over $\mathbb{F}_q$ in a certain isogeny class, determined by a square-free characteristic polynomial $h(x)\in\mathbb{Q}[x]$ of Frobenius morphism (see \cite{Del69} and \cite{Cen15}), corresponds to the ideal class monoid of an order $\mathbb{Z}[\alpha,q/\alpha]$ in $\mathbb{Q}(\alpha)\cong\mathbb{Q}[x]/(h(x))$.
 Here $\mathbb{Q}(\alpha)$ is an \'etale $\mathbb{Q}$-algebra.

 \item We consider a specific cubic order $R$ described as follows:

 Then determining an upper bound for $\overline{\mathrm{Cl}}(R)$ has intriguing applications in 4-dimensional manifold topology.

 The Cappell--Shaneson homotopy 4-spheres, constructed by Cappell and Shaneson in 1976 \cite{Cap761}, are parametrized by $3 \times 3$ integer matrices satisfying specific conditions.
-Among these, the diffeomorphism classes of smooth homotopy 4-spheres corresponding to matrices with trace $m$ are bounded above by the cardinality of $\overline{\mathrm{Cl}}(R)$.
+Among these, the diffeomorphism classes of smooth homotopy 4-spheres corresponding to matrices with trace $m$ are bounded from above by the cardinality of $\overline{\mathrm{Cl}}(R)$.
 (For further details, see \cite{AR84}, \cite{Kim23}.)
-We will discuss these corresponding orders $R$ in greater detail in Section \ref{subsub;cs}.
+We will discuss the properties of these cubic orders and their topological connections in greater detail in Section \ref{subsub;cs}.

 \item The above equation \eqref{eq:Caporder} is also a subject for \textit{Ennola’s conjecture}.
 We refer to \cite{CK}.

 \end{enumerate}